Buying house and sourcing partner

 Factory shortlisting plus execution control

-This page is for buyers who want one local execution layer for Bangladesh tableware supplier support.
-Eternal Hotel Supplies acts as a buying house, sourcing partner, and supplier-shortlisting support layer that helps shortlist suitable factory partners, align samples, manage QC, and keep production and shipment follow-through visible.
+This page is for buyers who want one local execution layer for Bangladesh tableware supplier and manufacturer support.
+Eternal Hotel Supplies acts as a buyer-side buying house, sourcing partner, and supplier-shortlisting support layer that helps shortlist suitable factories and manufacturers, align samples, manage QC, and keep production and shipment follow-through visible.

 Buying house and sourcing partner